hdmf-dev/hdmf-common-schema/docs/source/software_process.rst

    release notes into the tag message, and run ``git push --tags``.
 2. On the `GitHub tags`_ page, click "Create release" to create a release from the new tag.
 Copy and paste the release notes into the release message and update the title to the version string.
-3. Check that the readthedocs "latest" and "stable" builds run and succeed
+3. Check that the readthedocs "latest" and "stable" builds run and succeed.
-4. A new version of HDMF should be released that uses the latest schema release and the schema readthedocs should be rebuilt.
-Then schema changes will be reflected in the docs.
-This is due to a dependency between the docs and the API.

 This checklist can also be found in the `GitHub release PR template`_.